vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 #### Open different view on click

 I use rounded temperature values on my map, but when I click on it, I want to see the normal temperature value with decimals.
-You need for this the extra HACS module [hass-browser_mod ](https://github.com/thomasloven/hass-browser_mod).
+For this you need the extra HACS module [hass-browser_mod ](https://github.com/thomasloven/hass-browser_mod).

-Install this integration via this button in your own HA instance.\
+Install this integration, via this button, into your own HA instance.\
 [![Open your Home Assistant instance and show the app store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=thomasloven&repository=hass-browser_mod&category=integration)

 ```yaml